ShunSakurai/easy_paste/README.md

 ## Features to come
 ### Working on
 - Support HTML format to count characters
+- Add the option to display 101%(Repetition) and 100% separately
 - Make the code more [readable](http://www.amazon.com/dp/0596802293)
 - Prepare the installer
 - Prepare the icon
 - Make the "Open files" dialog more useful
+- Calculate the weighted words
+- Preview the task sheet (calculated words and time table)

 ### Maybe later
-- Add the option to display 101%(Repetition) and 100% separately
 - Save last used settings

-Please let me know if you need any of the features as soon as possible.
+Please [let me know](https://app.asana.com/-/share?s=132674863519245-jpqOgsUH4HdnKpFhvDDKXHfGUw0ccrb27xIIYgXyXV0-29199191293549) if you need any of the features as soon as possible.

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

 ### Newest version
+- Add contact information
 - Support multilingual projects
 - Add several label formats such as "Translation - New Words"
+- Change the button name from Run to Generate table

 ### v1.2.3, April 24, 2016
 - Add some spaces above and below buttons